tytydraco/yessleep/out/My_Adoptive_Family_Has_Been_Great_Growing_Up_But_I_Swear_Theyre_Hiding_Something.md

 “Your mother just wanted you to live a good life.
 She didn’t want you to spend your childhood in a hassle, constantly struggling beside her.
 So please don’t resent her.
 She would’ve been a great mother if the circumstances were better.”

 I didn’t know how to feel at the moment.
 I didn’t resent my mother at all.
-I just wanted to see her face, and hug her like I was my step-mother at that moment.
+I just wanted to see her face, and hug her like I was my adoptive mother at that moment.

 “But the following morning I woke up and saw a note that’s been slid beneath the front door.
 It was from her.
 She said she was leaving the area for a while.
 But if we decide to keep you, she’ll be back to pay you a visit, or at least see if you’re still around.
 She didn’t say when, but she said she’ll eventually return for sure,” she finished.